ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 into a Trusted Application (TA) as "ECALLs" (or enclave-calls), and calls out from a Trusted Application (TA) as "OCALLs" (or out-calls).

-In other TEE architectures, there may be no OCALLs, but merely data returned from calls into a TA.
+In other TEE architectures, there may be no calls out from a TA, but merely data returned from calls into a TA.
 This document attempts to be agnostic as to the concrete API architecture.
 As such, abstract APIs used in this document will refer to calls into a TA as API calls, and will simply refer to